dalmura/stignore-agent-old/README.md

-# stignore-agent-python
+# stignore-agent
-A python implementation of stignore-agent
+HTTP API Agent for managing Syncthing's .stignore files on this machine

 # Development
 ## Local Setup